-Back in 2017 Honda unveiled the 2017 Honda Urban EV concept and the Sports EV Concept, and while both were well received, the Urban EV got the most love thanks to its quirky retro style.
-We liked them so much we awarded Honda’s efforts with our 2018 Concept of the Year award.
+Back in 2017, Honda unveiled the Honda Urban EV concept and the Sports EV Concept, and while both were well received, the Urban EV got the most love thanks to its quirky retro style.
+For our part, we liked the pair so much we awarded them our 2018 Concepts of the Year award.

 At the time of the reveal, Honda made it clear that a version of the Urban EV would hit production.
 It later rolled out an update in the form of the more rounded off, less retro inspired prototype and gave it a name: Honda E. And now, Honda is showcasing the production version of its eclectic, all-electric runabout.
 There’s only one problem, the Honda E won’t be sold here in the U.S. for “reasons.”